 If renting a property, your new landlord may require proof of insurance against contents and buildings damage before you move in.
 If you’re buying a property, appropriate insurance will also need to be in place from the outset.

 Other affairs linked to your current UK home will need to be settled before your move.
 This includes things like informing your bank, council (for council tax settlement), HMRC, the DVLA, your mortgage provider, insurance providers, doctors and dentists, etc.

 A car can either be shipped from the UK or bought in France.
 Registering a French car is easier, but it is possible to use a UK car although it will have to be issued with new French plates eventually.
-The car will need to be insured (see our article on this).
+Your car will also need to be insured (see our article on this).

 If stopped by police for any reason, the following documents and items should be available in the car: driving licence, car papers, insurance documents, MOT certificate, personal ID, a high-visibility jacket, a warning triangle and French-approved breathalyser.

-Information correct at the time of publication.
+Information correct at the time of going to press.